-In addition to the calibration harness, a host computer running Windows XP or Windows 7 and a DC voltage standard with a range of -10mV to +131mV and an accuracy of $\pm 1.5 \mu$ V or better is required.
+In addition to the calibration harness, a host computer running Windows 7/8/10 and a DC voltage standard with a range of -10mV to +131mV and an accuracy of $\pm 1.5\mu$ V or better is required.
 The procedure for performing a voltage calibration on a DTS using TempCal can be found in the TempCal software manual.